-The Late Payment of Commercial Debts (Interest) Act 1998, which came into force on 1 November 1998, requires Colleges, in the absence of agreement to the contrary, to make payments to suppliers within 30 days of either the provision of goods or services or the date on which the invoice was received.
+The Late Payment of Commercial Debts (Interest) Act 1998, in the absence of agreement to the contrary, requires organisations to make payments to suppliers within 30 days of either the provision of goods or services or the date on which the invoice was received.
 The target set by the Treasury for payment to suppliers within 30 days is 95 per cent.
-During the accounting period 1 August 2020 to 31 July 2021, the College endeavoured to pay all of its invoices within 30 days.
+During the accounting period 1 August 2022 to 31 July 2023, the College endeavoured to pay all of its invoices within 30 days.
 Actual Performance data relating to this target is not extractable from the College's accounting system software.
 The College incurred no interest charges in respect of late payment for this period.